New York tourist attractions thrill visitors from around the world.

 If you're in the Boston area, you can easily make a day trip or weekend getaway to New York City and see them yourself.

-Travel from Boston to New York City is fast - 4 hours or less by bus, Amtrak, air, or car.
+Travel from Boston to New York City is fast - around 3 hours if you take Amtrak or fly, and slightly longer if you hop on a bus or drive your own car.

-To find expert answers to this question, I touched base with my friend, Melissa - a 4th generation New Yorker and granddaughter of one of the City's very first taxi drivers.
-A true New York insider, Melissa publishes the NYC Insider Guide, where she shares all the hidden secrets and cool things to do in NYC.
+To find expert answers to this question, Boston Discovery Guide consulted with Melissa - a 4th generation New Yorker and granddaughter of one of the city's very first taxi drivers.
+A true New York insider, Melissa publishes the NYCInsider Guide where she shares all the hidden secrets and cool things to do in NYC.

-Melissa: For first time visitors, I suggest seeing our historical landmarks, including Top of the Rock and/or Empire State Building, Statue of Liberty Ferry and Ellis Island, Museum of Natural History.
-Either the New York CityPASS or a NYC Explorer Pass give you the best values for seeing the most in a short amount of time.
+Melissa: For first time visitors, I suggest seeing our historical landmarks, including Top of the Rock and/or Empire State Building, Statue of Liberty Ferry and Ellis Island, and the Museum of Natural History.

 Definitely take in a Broadway show if there's time, and rather than blowing your budget on a nice dinner that you won't have time to linger over, grab a hot dog or prix-fixe meal in Times Square before or after the show.

 For return visitors, I suggest taking in a new-to-you Museum.
 Save yourself time by getting your tickets online before you go (most give you skip-the-line access) or take a guided tour.

 Explore the neighborhoods, such as Greenwich or the West Village, Little Italy, Chinatown or SoHo.
 Each has a different flair and culture.